arkadiuszmakarenko/RISKYMSX/README.md

 # RISKYMSX

-The RISKYMSXCart by Arkadiusz Makarenko is a compact MSX flash ROM cartridge based on the inexpensive CH32V30xVCT6 RISC-V MCU which can be easily programmed from a MSX computer using a FAT formatted USB pen drive containing ROM files.
+The RISKYMSX cartridge by Arkadiusz Makarenko is a compact MSX flash ROM cartridge based on the inexpensive CH32V30xVCT6 RISC-V MCU which can be easily programmed from a MSX computer using a FAT formatted USB pen drive containing ROM files.

 [<img src="images/RISKYMSXCart-Rev2.1-front-populated-1024px.png" width="400"/>](images/RISKYMSXCart-Rev2.1-front-populated-1024px.png)